 Stanford PACS supports student research by awarding small grants on a quarterly basis to undergraduate and graduate students pursuing original research related to philanthropy, social innovation, civic engagement, democracy, and other related topics.

-Please see the appropriate section for details about the grants and keep the upcoming grant application deadlines in mind.
+Please see the appropriate section for details about the grants.

 As a leading research center dedicated to developing and sharing knowledge that can create positive social change, Stanford PACS is committed to supporting and nurturing promising new scholars interested in the study of philanthropy and civil society.
 In this spirit, the center offers a number of small grants each quarter to support student research in related areas.
 These grants typically support undergraduate honors theses, masters’ students’ capstone projects, and doctoral student research.